What’s your competitive advantage in the trade industry?

-Let’s face it, customers are spoilt for choice when it comes to choosing a trade business to suit their needs.
+Customers are spoilt for choice when it comes to choosing a trade business to suit their needs.
 High quality service is in abundance, lucky for them!
 But, for an awesome tradie battling to compete in this crowded industry, how can you stand out from the bunch?
-What can be your competitive advantage?
+What’s your competitive advantage in the trade industry?

-Or perhaps it’s the fact that you are geographically located closer and hence can be considered their ‘local tradesman’…(all great ideas to harness of course)
+- Or perhaps it’s the fact you are geographically located closer and hence can be considered their ‘local tradesman’.

-Research is suggesting that businesses need to find their competitive advantage in their employees.
+Research suggests businesses find their competitive advantage in their employees.

 This is where trust is built, relationships are nurtured and professional advice provided to assist the customers to make empowered and smart decisions about products/services they may require.

-However, in order to attract and retain employees that will truly provide a competitive advantage you need to leverage their employee value proposition.
+In order to attract and retain employees that’ll truly provide a competitive advantage, you need to leverage their employee value proposition.